 This entry is outdated and under revision.
 Please check back later.

-Obtain an overview of the situation (define the level of emergency).
+Obtain an overview of the situation.

 Identify immediate needs and gaps.

 Identify major causes of mortality & morbidity and the nutrition situation (for nutrition assessment see chapter on nutrition needs assessment)